 - Flash Gordon.
 Flash's "death" by lethal gas by order of Emperor Ming.

-- The third Pirates of the Caribbean film starts out with a mass public hanging of citizens thought to be involved with pirates, notably including a young boy amongst the victims.
+- At World's End starts out with a mass public hanging of citizens thought to be involved with pirates, notably including a young boy amongst the victims.
 The scene is a sad counterpoint to Jack Sparrow's rescue from a similar fate, at the end of the first film.

 - The Running Man.
 Criminals are executed by being hunted to their deaths on TV, with a promise of freedom if they survive.